Are Personal Injury Settlements Taxable in PA and NJ?

 If you have received money for emotional distress, it is treated the same as it would be for physical injury.
 It is non-taxable as long as you have not taken an itemized deduction for medical expenses in the past.
 However, if the emotional distress is unrelated to physical injury or illness, then the award is taxable.

-Loss Of or Damage to Property Compensation in PA and NJ
+PA and NJ Loss of or Damage to Property Compensation

 Loss in value of your property is another confusing area.
 In this case, it is important to know the base value of your property before the accident.
 If the compensation you receive is less than that value, it is not taxable.
 If it exceeds the value, then it is taxable.